-Title IX – Student Services provides support, advocacy, education, training, and prevention programs and services to University of Maine students, community and wider community in our area.
-Part of this is done by educating the community of students and staff on how to react to specific situations.
-Whether it is healthy relationships or stalking, we want to promote a campus of individuals who will use their best judgment to aide in situations if they are deemed safe for intervention.
+Title IX Student Services provides support, advocacy, education, training and prevention programs and services to University of Maine students, community and the wider community in our area.
+We aim to educate our community of students and staff on how to react to specific situations.
+We strive to promote a campus of individuals who will use their best judgment to aide in situations, if they are deemed safe for intervention.

 Bystanders first must notice the incident taking place.
 Obviously, if they don’t take note of the situation there is no reason to help.